mieweb/docs/content/functions/artificial-intelligence/intervention-risk-management-for-predictive-decision-support-interventions-with-ai.md

 ## Conclusion

-MIE's Predictive Decision Support Interventions (DSIs), powered by the Wellby subsystem, exemplify the organization's dedication to advancing responsible, effective, and safe AI solutions in healthcare.
-Wellby, with its cutting-edge capabilities in integrating clinician-provided guidelines and Retrieval-Augmented Generation (RAG), empowers providers to deliver personalized, evidence-based care while maintaining full control over the guidelines and data used.
-By embedding robust governance, clinician feedback mechanisms, and continuous monitoring into the lifecycle of its DSIs, MIE ensures that Wellby remains a reliable and adaptable subsystem, aligned with evolving clinical and regulatory standards.
-Through Wellby, MIE is redefining how AI supports clinicians, fostering trust, accountability, and innovation in the healthcare landscape.
+MIE's Predictive Decision Support Interventions (DSIs), powered by the Ozwell subsystem, exemplify the organization's dedication to advancing responsible, effective, and safe AI solutions in healthcare.
+Ozwell, with its cutting-edge capabilities in integrating clinician-provided guidelines and Retrieval-Augmented Generation (RAG), empowers providers to deliver personalized, evidence-based care while maintaining full control over the guidelines and data used.
+By embedding robust governance, clinician feedback mechanisms, and continuous monitoring into the lifecycle of its DSIs, MIE ensures that Ozwell remains a reliable and adaptable subsystem, aligned with evolving clinical and regulatory standards.
+Through Ozwell, MIE is redefining how AI supports clinicians, fostering trust, accountability, and innovation in the healthcare landscape.